referential-ai/boswell-test/README.md

 A horizontal bar chart showing each model's Boswell Quotient score (0-100), ranked from highest to lowest.
 This visualization provides a quick overview of which models perform best overall when considering performance, evaluation capabilities, and efficiency.

 **Boswell Quotient Components** (`boswell_quotient_components.png`):
-A breakdown of each component that contributes to the Boswell Quotient (performance, evaluation, efficiency, empathy), showing the relative strengths and weaknesses of each model across all four dimensions.
+A breakdown of each component that contributes to the Boswell Quotient (performance, evaluation, efficiency), showing the relative strengths and weaknesses of each model across all three dimensions.

 These visualizations provide at-a-glance insights into model performance, efficiency, and cost-effectiveness across the different test aspects.